TweakUAC for Windows Vista and Windows 7

 No, that’s not a good idea.
 When enabled, UAC makes available the protected mode of Internet Explorer, reducing the attack surface significantly should you come across a rogue web site.
 It also forces legitimate programs to behave well by restricting their privileges.
 If you disable UAC completely, you increase the chance that some system setting becomes corrupted due to an error in one of the “good” programs you use.

-Do I need TweakUAC if I use Windows 7?
+Do I need TweakUAC if I use Windows 7, 8, 10, or 11?

-Does TweakUAC work with 64-bit Windows Vista/7?
+Does TweakUAC work with 64-bit Windows?

 Yes, TweakUAC works with both 32-bit and 64-bit versions of Windows.